tsileo/microblog.pub/docs/user_guide.md

 #### Custom emoji

 You can add custom emoji in the `data/custom_emoji` directory and they will be picked automatically.
+Do not use exotic characters in filename - only letters, numbers, and underscore symbol `_` are allowed.

 #### Custom CSS